Last updated: September 10, 2024

 Each type of home equity financing comes with unique features:

 - Home equity loan: A home equity loan is a lump sum of money you can borrow, using your home as security.
-Home equity loans typically have a fixed interest rate and fixed monthly payments over a fixed term of 10-30 years.
+These loans typically have a fixed interest rate and fixed monthly payments over a term of 10-30 years.

-- Home equity line of credit (HELOC): A HELOC is a line of credit with a monetary limit, which you can access as needed for a second home loan.
-There is a fixed draw period during which funds can be withdrawn.
-There is also a fixed repayment period that typically lasts from 10-20 years during which you finish repaying the loan.
-Since HELOC interest can sometimes be variable and dependent on national economic factors, monthly payments may fluctuate and may increase as the repayment period progresses.
+- Home equity line of credit (HELOC): A HELOC is a line of credit with a monetary limit that you can access as needed.
+There is a fixed draw period during which you can withdraw funds and a fixed repayment period that usually lasts 10-20 years.
+Since HELOC interest can sometimes be variable and fluctuate due to economic conditions, monthly payments may increase as the repayment period progresses.

-- Cash out refinance: A cash out refinance involves updating your mortgage loan for a larger amount than you already owe.
-You can withdraw that extra money from your home equity as cash and repay it along with your mortgage in a single monthly payment.
-If you have a $100,000 mortgage and you want to borrow $50,000 to buy a second home, you could potentially refinance your original mortgage loan for the combined $150,000 to do so.
+- Cash out refinance: A cash out refinance replaces your current mortgage with a larger amount than you already owe.
+You can withdraw extra money from your home equity as cash and repay it with your mortgage in a single monthly payment.
+If you have a $100,000 mortgage and you want to borrow $50,000 to buy a second home, you could potentially refinance for $150,000 and combine both amounts into one loan.

 READ MORE: What is a home equity loan?
 How does it work?